 Types of projects were regularly run include:

 Attitudinal and opinion testing

 Message and narrative testing

 Plastics – how to engage consumers?
 Our recent self-funded exploratory piece of research examined how consumers feel about cutting back on single use plastics.
 This research was conducted online using our own panel members and demonstrated how consumers are looking for brand to take the lead on providing simple steps that they can action as part of their daily lives.
-(Link to find out more)
+Find out more.

 Should vaping be encouraged pubs?
 We conducted focus groups in Manchester and London to explore the attitudes of pub goers to the issue of responsible vaping in pubs and bars.
 Our research highlighted the complexity of the issue from a consumer perspective and the lack of knowledge of the health implications of alternatives to smoking.
 The team made clear recommendations about how to engage the public in this complex topic.